converged-computing/mummi-experiments/experiments/aws-march-2025/state-machine-operator/README.md

 ## Observations and Notes

 - The first GPU run did not have the container build with times, this was a mistake on my part (gpu-static).
 I re-ran it again with a fix (gpu-static-0).
+- I notice we are not mapping the nproc for the entire job to the cganalysis run.
+But we are being consistent in doing that so they are comparable.
+I might do the autoscaling runs with the improvement if it makes it go faster.
+We couldn't compare them to these runs anyway.